beckn/missions/UAI/implementation_guide_equipment_purchase.md

 - Each item is the catalog listing for a resource.
 - The name, short_desc and long_desc fields contain the name and description of the resource.
 - Further, if the resource is a video or a pdf, its mimetype and url are specified in the media field.

+The items which allow booking a demo have category code "demo" in it.

 ```
 {